Canine Physical Therapy in Phoenix

-What to Expect During Canine Physical Therapy & Treatment
+What to Expect During Dog Physical Therapy & Treatment

-Our highly experience canine physical therapist and therapy and rehabilitation team will create a custom treatment plan for your dog.
+Our experienced therapy and rehabilitation team will create a custom treatment plan for your dog.
 A course of therapeutic treatment can include a combination of treatments, medications and exercises.

 We will determine the best therapies based on your pet's condition, capabilities and specific requirements.